Natural Bridge Homes

 - Are there computers and Internet connections on campus?

 - Yes, student computer labs are located in a variety of locations throughout campus.
-Oak Hall residents have access to the free wireless network in Oak Hall, can head to the closest computer lab in the Honors College or walk a little further to the Ward E. Barnes Library on South Campus.
+Oak Hall residents have access to the free wireless network in Oak Hall, can head to the closest computer lab in the Honors College or walk a little further to one of the computer labs in Marillac Hall on South Campus.

 - What should my son or daughter do if they get sick?